Join us on Dec 12th to hear how Conversational AI drives business outcomes for Capitec

 In the past, simple operational know-how, like manufacturing or distribution, was enough for brands to win over customers.

 Today, customers demand more.
-The brands that win in this environment are the ones that understand, anticipate, and meet their customers’ needs and expectations.
-And in order to do that, they have to decipher the conversational data they cull from all the ways customers interact.
+The brands that win in this environment are the ones that have positive customer interactions by understanding, anticipating, and meeting their customers’ needs and expectations.
+And in order to do that, they have to decipher the conversational data they cull from all customer interactions.

 “I help my clients at Forrester find these customer insights, these golden nuggets that are buried within your data that will help you ultimately to win, serve, and retain your customers.
 And create more profitable customer relationships.”